michaelbromley/michaelbromley.co.uk/content/blog/2015-04-15-automatic-import-of-lesssass-files-with-gulp.md

 });
 ```

-To explain what is happening above: We add some custom &#8220;inject&#8221; annotations to the top of our `main.less` file, which match up to the `starttag` and `endtag` definitions in the gulp task.
+To explain what is happening above: We add some custom "inject" annotations to the top of our `main.less` file, which match up to the `starttag` and `endtag` definitions in the gulp task.
 The gulp task then pipes the `main.less` file to the gulp-inject plugin, which scans the entire `src/` folder recursively for any .less files, and injects any it finds, complete with correct path, into the `main.less` file.
 We then pipe the modified `main.less` to the gulp-less plugin, which is then able to pull in all the imported Less files and build our CSS file.

 ## Summary

-This is a pretty simple technique, and I&#8217;m sure you can think of ways to extend the basic concept to fit your needs.
+This is a pretty simple technique, and I'm sure you can think of ways to extend the basic concept to fit your needs.
 The basic idea boils down to:

-  1. Less/Sass files are located arbitrarily throughout the project&#8217;s source folder tree.
+  1. Less/Sass files are located arbitrarily throughout the project's source folder tree.
   2. Gulp used as a build system
   3. Gulp-inject to automatically automatically handle the Less/Sass @imports.

-There is scope to make it more sophisticated (to support, for example, the various <a href="http://lesscss.org/features/#import-options" target="_blank">Less import options</a>) but for my current work it serves very well.
+There is scope to make it more sophisticated (to support, for example, the various [Less import options](http://lesscss.org/features/#import-options)) but for my current work it serves very well.

 ## Update: Another Solution

-In doing further research I came across this Less plugin: <a href="https://github.com/just-boris/less-plugin-glob" target="_blank">less-plugin-glob</a>.
+In doing further research I came across this Less plugin: [less-plugin-glob](https://github.com/just-boris/less-plugin-glob).
 This allows you to use globs in your imports like so:

 ```css
 @import "common/**";